Cold Mountain (film)

-Cold Mountain is a 2003 epic period war film written and directed by Anthony Minghella.
-The film is based on the bestselling 1997 novel of the same name by Charles Frazier.
-It stars Jude Law, Nicole Kidman, and Renée Zellweger with Eileen Atkins, Brendan Gleeson, Philip Seymour Hoffman, Natalie Portman, Jack White, Giovanni Ribisi, Donald Sutherland, and Ray Winstone in supporting roles.
+Cold Mountain is a 2003 epic period war drama film written and directed by Anthony Minghella.
+The film is based on the bestselling 1997 novel by Charles Frazier.
+It stars Jude Law, Nicole Kidman, and Renée Zellweger with Eileen Atkins, Brendan Gleeson, Kathy Baker, Philip Seymour Hoffman, Natalie Portman, Jack White, Giovanni Ribisi, Donald Sutherland, and Ray Winstone in supporting roles.
 The film tells the story of a wounded deserter from the Confederate army close to the end of the American Civil War, who journeys home to reunite with the woman he loves.
 The film was a co-production of companies in Italy, Romania, and the United States.